Optimize the Core Web Vitals for low end devices

 Monitor with real hardware, not just synthetic tests

-Finally, synthetic testing tools (like Lighthouse, WebPageTest, etc.) simulate throttling but don’t mimic all quirks of low-end hardware: thermals, throttling under real load, garbage collection pauses, and storage bottlenecks.
+Synthetic testing tools (like Lighthouse, WebPageTest, etc.) simulate throttling but don't mimic all quirks of low-end hardware: thermals, throttling under real load, garbage collection pauses, and storage bottlenecks.
+Note that PageSpeed Insights changed its CPU throttling from 4x to 1.2x in December 2024, making lab scores even less representative of real budget device performance.